emgong/double-takes/app/posts/2016-01-15-restoring-sanity-with-ember-2.md

 It shows off some simple code and some of my favorite parts of the Ember ecosystem in an attempt to get people interested in trying out Ember.

-> Are you overwhelmed by JavaScript framework fatigue?
-Do you wish for the
-> benefits of the newest front-end advancements without continually rewriting
+Are you overwhelmed by JavaScript framework fatigue?
+Do you wish for the benefits of the newest front-end advancements without continually rewriting your application?
-> your application?
 Let's take a look at the latest version of Ember.
-We'll
-> review the tooling, debugging, and addons that have made Ember a growing
-> choice for innovative companies like Heroku, Travis CI, Square, and Nest.
-See
-> how Ember adopts the best from other frameworks while bringing us the future
+We'll review the tooling, debugging, and addons that have made Ember a growing choice for innovative companies like Heroku, Travis CI, Square, and Nest.
+See how Ember adopts the best from other frameworks while bringing us the future of JavaScript today.
-> of JavaScript today.
-You'll leave this session with a clear understanding of
-> how Ember fits into your front-end toolbox and why it might be the ideal
-> choice for your next project.

 <script async class="speakerdeck-embed" data-id="15d79fad801b41ab86fb8df6f763ebb7" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>